-If you’ve done some research on investment trusts, one of the phrases that you may have come across is the “net asset value”.
+If you’ve done some research on investment trusts, one of the phrases that you may have come across is the “net asset value” (NAV).
 This sounds complicated but is much simpler than it may seem.

 Essentially, this is the value of the assets held by the trust.
 It is usually expressed as pence per share.
-So, if a particular trust holds £1 million worth of assets and has 1 million shares, then the net asset value will be 100p.
+So, if a particular trust holds £1 million worth of assets and has 1 million shares, then the NAV will be 100p.

 Unlike unit trusts, where the price of the units directly reflects the value of the assets held by the trust, the price of shares will be determined by supply and demand.
-This means that the price you pay will usually be different to the net asset value.
+This means that the price you pay will usually be different to the NAV.

 Is there a difference between unit trust and investment trust fees?

 Typically, both open ended funds and closed-ended funds are similar in terms of cost.
 While many investors argue that investment trusts are cheaper, since they have lower running expenses, the fact that some of their costs are absorbed by the company makes it difficult to properly compare the two.

 However, some benefits that closed-ended trusts have over their counterparts is that, since they have an independent board of directors who represent the interests of the shareholders, they can often negotiate lower charges.
 This can translate to a lower price for investors.

 However, it’s also worth bearing in mind that since you have to buy the shares on an exchange, such as the London Stock Exchange, you may have to factor in the cost of a stockbroker’s commission.

 How can the trust’s structure influence the strategy of the fund manager?